There are a few avenues to get in touch with us and others in the community for help.

 - The Akismet Spam filter detects and blocks spam comments

 The CSS of the embedded comment stream can be customized by adding your own CSS via an external stylesheet.
-See the doc’s for your version:
+See CSS for instructions.

 - The Coral software is freely available under the Apache 2.0 open source license

 - Associated costs are those for the infrastructure required to run Coral (i.e. cloud hosting fee or bare-metal server costs)